OpenLMIS/openlmis-auth/README.md

 Environment variables common to all services are listed here: https://github.com/OpenLMIS/openlmis-template-service/blob/master/README.md#environment-variables

 The auth service also uses the following variables:
-* **TOKEN_DURATION** - The duration in seconds after which authentication tokens will expire.
-For example set this to 900 in order to have tokens expire after 15 minutes.
+* **TOKEN_DURATION** - The period of inactivity in seconds after which authentication tokens will expire.
+For example set this to 900 in order to have tokens expire after 15 minutes of inactivity.
 The default value is 1800 (30 minutes).